liopic/chistes-nlp/README.md

 But it should be better to use a virtual environment, like `virtualenv`.
 Refer to its documentation for more information, or just use pipenv (previous section).

 ## Contents

-The included files are:
-* chistes-NLP-slides.pdf : slides of the introduction to NLP
+* slides/ : slides of the introduction to NLP
-* chistes-nlp.ipynb : notebook used in the workshop
+* chistes-nlp.ipynb : notebook to be used in the workshop
-* chistes.csv : 2k Spanish jokes dataset
+* data/ : 2k Spanish jokes dataset

+# NLP applied to Spanish jokes

+In this notebook we will be applying different Natural Language Processing techniques to a corpus of jokes in Spanish.
+The **objective** is to **train a Machine Learning model to classify jokes in categories**.

+In order to execute smoothly the code, you should've installed the requirements using `pipenv` or `pip` (refer to the README.md for details).

+Actually we will be using **pandas** to do a first exploration of the dataset, **spacy (with Spanish package installed)** to extract Natural Language information from the jokes, and **sklearn** to vectorize the jokes and train a Machine Learning model to classify jokes.